abyala/advent-2020-clojure/docs/day03.md

 ## Part 2

-Part two uses the same basic logic as part 1, expect that we now want to run through the map multiple times, using several paths.
-We look at the number of trees in each path, and multiple the results.
-Given the construction of the `solve` function taking in the path, this is simple.
+Part two uses the same basic logic as part 1, except that we now want to run through the map multiple times, using several paths.
+We look at the number of trees in each path, and then multiply the results together.
+Given the construction of the `solve` function accepting the path to run, this is simple.

 All we need to do is take each path (list of `[x y]` coordinates), map each to the number of trees via the `solve` function, and use `(apply *)` to multiply